KaHIP/KaMinPar/docs/graph_file_format.md

 The header is 24 bytes long and contains three 8-byte fields: a version, number of nodes, and number of edges.
 The version field is a bit-field that encodes information about the presence of edge weights, node weights, and the bit-width of IDs:
 - The least significant bit indicates whether edge weights are present (0) or not (1).
-- The next bit indicates whether vertex weights are present (0) or not (1).
+- The next bit indicates whether node weights are present (0) or not (1).
 - The next bit indicates whether edge IDs are 32-bit (1) or 64-bit (0).
 - The next bit indicates whether node IDs are 32-bit (1) or 64-bit (0).
 - The next bit indicates whether node weights are 32-bit (1) or 64-bit (0).
 - The most significant bit indicates whether edge weights are 32-bit (1) or 64-bit (0).

 The offsets section contains addresses relative to the start of the file, such that each offset points to the first neighbor of a node in the adjacency lists.
 The adjacency lists section contains the adjacent nodes for each node.
-The node weights section contains the weights of the vertices, if present.
+The node weights section contains the weights of the nodes, if present.
 The edge weights section contains the weights of the edges, if present.
 ```
 +------------------------------------+
 | Header (24 bytes)                  |